nnopinf.operators.SpdOperator#

 • n_hidden_layers (int) – Number of hidden layers in the network

-• n_neurons_per_layer (int) – Number of nuerons in each hidden layer
+• n_neurons_per_layer (int) – Number of neurons in each hidden layer

-• activation (PyTorch activation function (e.g., torch.nn.functional.relu)) – Activation function used at each layer
+• activation (PyTorch activation function (e.g., torch.nn.functional.relu)) – Activation function used at each hidden layer.

 • positive (bool) – If operator is SPD or NPD